diogomarques/snooping-paper/README.md

 folder datasets.
 To load all the data in a specific study, source() one of the "sX_data.R" scripts.

-A full dataset is not made publicly available for privacy reasons.
-Collating the available datasets will NOT reproduce the original dataset.
+Full datasets are not made publicly available for privacy reasons.
+Collating the available datasets will NOT reproduce the original datasets.

 # Mapping between files and paper

 ### s3_varselection.R
 Appendix D and Table 8

+### s3_models.R
+Apprendix E1, Figure 1

+### s3_correlation.R
+Section 6.7

 ### s4_models.R
 Appendix E2, Figure 2, and Section 7.2.2.